sohale/sohale.github.io/pages/reinvented.md

    * A IBM PC-XT

 * software-hardware codesign
-* FPGA for deep learning (instrad of GPUs)
+* FPGA for deep learning (instead of GPUs)
    * preceded: TPUs
 * terraform

-* A rewrite system (Rewriting grammars)
+* A rewrite system (Rewriting grammar)
    * that was Turing Complete
-   * For online realtime information processing
+   * For online real-time information processing
    * General purpose

 * Recurrent Neural Networks